Tencent/omi/tdesign/desktop/site/docs/getting-started.en-US.md

 ---
 title: Omi for Web
-description: TDesign Omi is a UI component library for Omi and desktop application.
+description: TDesign Omi is a UI component library for desktop application.
 ---

 ## Installation